apache/sling-org-apache-sling-graphql-core/README.md

 (see also the [Apollo docs](https://www.apollographql.com/docs/graphql-tools/schema-directives/) for how those work) that select specific `SlingDataFetcher` services to return the appropriate data.

-A default data fetcher is used for types and fields which have no such annotation.
+A default data fetcher is used for types and fields which have no such directive.

 Here's a simple example, the test code has more: